HaneetGH/onBoading/README.md

 ListFragment to populate all data from database and people can click on bookmark to check weather Setting Fragment has option to reset, change unit, for help section

-MainActivity hit weather api and populate data in that
+MainActivity hit weather api and populate data in graphical manner

 # Mobile Assignment CS